25 celebrities whose stars were defaced on Hollywood's 'Walk of Fame'

 #22.
 Gene Autry

 Gene Autry is the only person to receive five stars on the Walk of Fame, with one in each category.
 He received his first four stars in 1960 and the fifth in 1984.
 In 2000, one of his stars was stolen during a sidewalk construction project.
-The star was reportedly found in Iowa but has never been located.

 #21.
 Gregory Peck